ashishkumar88/maze-classical-ai/README.md

     - Assumptions - The Maze is either a 1D or a 2D maze.
 The program is expected to return the *first* empty space in a row if multiple empty spaces exist.
 - User Story 2 - The requirement is to walk through a hallway in a hallway maze.
 The first scenario is when a column is a hallway.
 The walk is performed by finding a cell from the first row that is empty and marking it as a start cell.
 Futhermore, walk through that column until a wall is hit.
 The second scenario is when a row is a hallway.
 The walk is performed by finding a cell from the first column that is empty and marking it as a start cell.
 Futhermore, walk through that row until a wall is hit.
     - Assumptions - The Maze is either a 1D or a 2D maze.
 A *hallway* maze that contains either a single row hallway with empty spaces or a single column hallway with empty spaces.
 Provided maze contains only one hallway.
 The program does not work on multiple hallways.
+- User Story 3 - The requirement is to find a way into a rectangular room and a way out of it.
+The program find a path into this rectangular room and out of it by reusing the methods implemented for the previous use story.
+    - Assumptions - The Maze is a 2D maze.
+A *room* is a rectangular composition of cells which are empty and is atleast two cells wide.
+A room always has an empty cell or door outside of it and adjacent to the top left corner and another empty cell or door adjacent to a bottom right corner.
+The program assumses that maze has **only one** room.
+The program does not provide paths for multiple rooms.

 ### Project Structure